 #10 G or C Clamp

 These are the most common types of clamps, used to clamp two pieces of a project together or to hold a workpiece to a table.
-They are known as G clamps or C clamps because of their shape that resembles these capital letters.
+They are known as G clamps or C clamps because of their shape which resembles these capital letters.